averageflow/spring-warehouse/README.md

 You should be running on a machine with Docker installed.
 Clone the project, or download the zip file with the source code from [the releases' page](https://github.com/averageflow/spring-warehouse/releases).

 In the root folder of the project, run `docker-compose up -d` for starting a database with daemon behaviour (running in the background and even started at system boot) for your database.
-This should set you up with a PostgreSQL instance running on your machine, configured with the needed credentials.
+This should set you up with a PostgreSQL instance running on your machine, configured with the default credentials.

+The default credentials are: database `warehouse_db`, user `warehouse_user`, password `warehouse_user_password`.

 **IMPORTANT** make sure that port 5432 of the machine is available and there are no other DB instances using it.